ahnazary/Finance/README.md

 ## Description

 A Python program to scrap stocks data from Yahoo Finance and store them in a database.
+Raw data are then processed and used to create materrialized views.

 Documentation: available on [this page](https://ahnazary.github.io/Finance/).